Dan Lewis (American football): Professional career

 Lewis was drafted by the Detroit Lions in the sixth round (73rd overall pick) of the 1958 NFL draft.
-He played seven years with the Lions form 1958 to 1964.
+He played seven years with the Lions from 1958 to 1964.
 He led the team in 1962 with 488 rushing yards and again in 1963 with 528 rushing yards.
 He was the first African American to lead the Lions in rushing.
 At the end of his career with the Lions, he ranked fourth in franchise history with 2,698 rushing yards.

 In September 1965, Lewis was traded to the Washington Redskins in exchange for a draft choice.
 Playing at fullback, Lewis ranked second on the Redskins with 343 rushing yards in 1965.

 Lewis was cut by the Redskins after the 1965 season.
 He signed with the Atlanta Falcons in the off-season but was released before the start of the 1966 NFL season.
 He signed as a free agent with the New York Giants in September 1966.
 In his final NFL season, Lewis appeared in 13 games for the Giants, rushing for 164 yards on 32 carries.